Lake District Landmarks and Monuments - World Guide to Lake District

 The Castlerigg Stone Circle is amongst the Lake District's oldest and most unusual landmarks, and is thought to date back as far as 4,000 years or thereabouts, being constructed as a Bronze Age meeting spot.
 Comprising a total of 48 individual stones, the Castlerigg Stone Circle stands atop a hill and overlooks various mountains, including both the Helvellyn and the Skiddaw.

-Lake District landmark open: daily - 24 hours
+Open hours: daily - 24 hours

 Address: Borrowdale and Buttermere Valleys, Lake District, England, UK